 Health Insurance as a Business Expense

-A self-employed individual can deduct premiums for medical, dental and long-term care insurance for himself, a spouse and any dependents.
+A self-employed individual can deduct premiums for medical, dental and long-term care insurance for himself or herself, a spouse and any dependents provided he or she is not eligible to get insurance through any employer or a spouse's employer.
 The policy can be in the name of the individual or in the name of the business, but the Schedule C, Profit and Loss From Business, must show a net profit.
 This deduction, however, is taken on Form 1040, individual tax return, and not as a business expense on the Schedule C.

-Partners also can get deductible medical insurance, either as individuals or through the partnership.
+Partners in a legal partnership also can get deductible medical insurance, either as individuals or through the partnership.
 Either way, the premiums will be reported to a partner as gross income on a Schedule K-1 of a Form 1065, Partner's Share of Income, Deductions, Credits.
-Since partnerships do not pay business taxes, the only deduction is a personal one.
-A partner deducts health insurance premiums just like a sole proprietor.
+Since partnerships do not pay business taxes, passing through profits or losses to the partners' tax returns, the only deduction is a personal one.
+A partner deducts health insurance premiums from his or her taxes just like a sole proprietor.

 An individual employed by a company that does not provide health insurance can create a health savings account.
 This is similar to an individual retirement account in that contributions can reduce your personal income tax.
 Claim contributions as an above-the-line deduction on Form 1040, even if you do not itemize deductions.
 Earnings in the account are tax-exempt as are distributions used for medical expenses.

 You generally can't use HSA funds to pay health insurance premiums without a tax penalty, unless you're 65 or older, receiving unemployment or paying for COBRA plans and similar temporary continuations of an insurance policy.

 - IRS: Deducting Business Expenses